 You can create up to 9999 recovery points per protected instance.
 A protected instance is a computer, server (physical or virtual), or workload configured to back up data to Azure.
-There is no limit on the number of protected instances per backup vault.
 For more information, see the explanations of Backup and retention, and What is a protected instance?

 How many recoveries can I perform on the data that is backed up to Azure?